anyc/mplugd/README.md

 A common use-case is automatic configuration of plugged-in devices like HDMI or DisplayPort displays including switch of audio output using pulseaudio.
-It also enables automatic actions on udev events without root access.
+It also enables automatic actions on udev events without root privileges.

 Requirements: